 The ability of a sound processing device to recreate frequencies is known as its frequency response and the ability of it to create proper loudness and softness is known as its dynamic range.
 Together these terms are often referred to as a sound device's fidelity.
 An encoding, in its simplest form, is a means with which to reconstruct sound using these two basic principles, as well as being able to store and transport such data efficiently.

-Sound exists as an analog wave form.
+Sound exists as an analog waveform.
 A segment of digital audio approximates this analog wave by sampling the amplitude of this analog wave at a fast enough rate to mimic the wave's intrinsic frequencies.
 A digital audio segment's sample rate specifies the number of samples to take from an audio's source material (per second); a high sample rate increases the ability of digital audio to faithfully represent high frequencies.

-As a consequence of the Nyquist-Shannon theorem, you generally need to sample at least twice the highest frequency of any sound wave you wish to capture digitally.
+As a consequence of the Nyquist-Shannon theorem, you generally need to sample more than twice the highest frequency of any sound wave you wish to capture digitally.
 To represent audio within the range of human hearing (20-20000 Hz), for example, a digital audio format must sample at least 40000 times per second (which is part of the reason why CD audio uses a sample rate of 44100 Hz).

 Bit depth affects the dynamic range of a given audio sample.
 A higher bit depth allows you to represent more precise amplitudes.
 If you have lots of loud and soft sounds within the same audio sample, you will need more bit depth to represent those sounds correctly.